An alternative house tour of the home of two set designers. This house filled with eclectic curiosities is very unique!

 They also have a large collection of art… not pictures of art, but actual pieces: paintings, prints, sculptures.

-While I walked around the house taking photographs of everything, Mikal mentioned that many people find the conflict of colour and objects to be overwhelming.
+While I walked around the house taking photographs of everything, Mikal mentioned that many people find the conflict of color and objects to be overwhelming.

 Personally, I love their space.
 There’s always something interesting to look at, and it usually comes with a story.
 Perfect for someone like me, caught by an interest in narrative.